 \section{Abstract}

-We propose a novel spectral method for the Allen--Cahn equation on spheres that does not necessarily require quadrature exactness assumptions.
-Instead of certain exactness degrees, we employ a restricted isometry relation based on the Marcinkiewicz--Zygmund system of quadrature rules to quantify the quadrature error of polynomial integrands.
-The new method imposes only some conditions on the polynomial degree of numerical solutions to derive the maximum principle and energy stability, and thus, differs substantially from existing methods in the literature that often rely on strict conditions on the time stepping size, Lipschitz property of the nonlinear term, or $L^{\infty}$ boundedness of numerical solutions.
-Moreover, the new method is suitable for long-time simulations because the time stepping size is independent of the diffusion coefficient in the equation.
-Inspired by the effective maximum principle recently proposed by Li (Ann.
+We present a novel spectral method for the Allen-Cahn equation on spheres, eliminating the reliance on conventional quadrature exactness conditions.
+By replacing these conditions with a restricted isometry relation derived from Marcinkiewicz--Zygmund quadrature systems, our method achieves precise control over quadrature errors for polynomial integrands.
+This theoretical advancement enables the use of substantially more choices of quadrature points than classical spectral methods while maintaining rigorous error bounds.
+The proposed method requires only mild constraints on the polynomial degree of numerical solutions to establish both the maximum principle and energy stability, representing a considerable departure from existing techniques that depend on restrictive time stepping sizes, Lipschitz property of the nonlinear term, or $L^{\infty}$ boundedness of numerical solutions.
+Notably, our method permits time stepping sizes independent of the diffusion coefficient, making it suitable for long-time simulations.
+Inspired by the effective maximum principle proposed by Li (Ann.
 Appl.
-Math., 37(2): 131--290, 2021), we develop an almost sharp maximum principle that allows controllable deviation of numerical solutions from the sharp bound.
-Further, we show that the new method is energy stable and equivalent to the Galerkin method if the quadrature rule exhibits sufficient exactness degrees.
+Math., 37(2): 131--290, 2021), we develop an almost sharp maximum principle that allows controllable deviation of numerical solutions from the sharp bound with large time stepping sizes.
+Furthermore, we prove that when the quadrature rule attains sufficient exactness, our method preserves energy stability and coincides mathematically with the Galerkin method.
 In addition, we propose an energy-stable mixed-quadrature scheme which works well even with randomly sampled initial condition data.
-We validate the theoretical results about the energy stability and the almost sharp maximum principle by numerical experiments on the 2-sphere $\mathbb{S}^2$.
+Our numerical experiments on $\mathbb{S}^2$ validate the theoretical results about the energy stability and the almost sharp maximum principle.

 \textbf{Keywords: }{spectral method, hyperinterpolation, maximum principle, energy stability, \\ ~~~~ quadrature exactness, Allen--Cahn, Marcinkiewicz--Zygmund}

 \textbf{AMS subject classifications:} 65M70, 65D32, 35B50, 58J35, 33C55